The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Now, the theory from environmentalist nutcase wackos is that lights on the beach distract the hatchlings and cause them not to go to the ocean, but inland.

-And so, those of us who live on the beach have to turn the lights off.
+And so those of us who live on the beach have to turn the lights off.

-It's a $250 penalty, and we've got we got the environmental turtle police wandering the beaches and they report us.
+And we got the environmental turtle police wandering the beaches and they report us.

 From March 1st until October 31st, eight months darkness, which poses a lot of problems.